tecnickcom/gogen/examples/service/README.md

 <a name="docker"></a>
 ## Docker

-To build a Docker scratch container for the gosrvlibexample executable binary execute the following command:
+To build a Docker scratch container for the gogenexample executable binary execute the following command:
 ```
 make docker
 ```